philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 #### Learning from React

 When I was first exploring the idea of contextual styling via custom properties, I was skeptical.
-Like I said, my inclination is to prefer context-agnostic components that define their own variations rather than adapting to arbitrary data inherited from the parent.
+Like I said, my inclination is to prefer context-agnostic components that define their own variations rather than adapting to arbitrary data inherited from their parent.

 But one thing that helped sway my opinion was comparing custom properties in CSS to `props` in React components.

 Arguably the most significant way React has changed web development is its championing of a single-directional (one-way) flow of data.
-In React, parent components pass data to child components via `props`, and child components define what props they're willing to accept and how they're going to use them.
+In React, parent components pass data to child components via `props`, and child components define what `props` they're willing to accept and how they're going to use them.

 This architectural model is almost exactly the same as inheritable custom properties in CSS.